We are thrilled to name Kirsten Kirsch as the recipient of the inaugural Realwheels Playwright-in-Residence Award.

 The Selection Committee is also pleased to name two finalists, who’ll each receive a $250 encouragement award: Yousef Kadoura and Mugabi Byenkya have demonstrated outstanding potential to further their playwriting endeavours.

-Please help us congratulate Kirsten, Mugabi and Yousef, as well as all of the applicants on their participation in a successful launch of this program.
+Kirsten is working with Realwheels from February to November 2020.
+This residency will conclude with a public reading of her play.
+We congratulate Kirsten, Mugabi and Yousef, as well as all of the applicants on their participation in a successful launch of this program.

 After 20 years on the Albertan theatre scene, Kirsten furthered her dream of making a record and released the EP Kirsch Royale (2013), as well as a single, Firefly (2019) off the forthcoming Blue Roses.
 Now Toronto based, Kirsten Kirsch is working on her first original musical, Gimpy.

 Artist Statement: If these past few years have taught me anything, it’s that community is invaluable to making art.
 Grateful is not a big enough word for what I feel toward the Realwheels team for this opportunity.
 I’m elated for the opportunity to learn and grow and further develop my musical, GIMPY.

 Mugabi Byenkya is a writer whose work is used to teach international high school English reading comprehension.
 His debut experimental epistolary speculative novel, ‘Dear Philomena,’ was published in 2017 and he recently concluded a 42 city, 5 country North America/East Africa tour in support of this.